Rebels with a religious cause: Meet New York’s avant-garde conservatives

 “People accuse me of being fascist or a cultural conservative,” she says in an interview.
 “I actually feel more like a degenerate artistically. ...
 I’m a free speech absolutist.”

-Both she and Ms. Khachiyan, who is not religious, have been outspoken against what they see as the godless politics of the left.
+Both she and Ms. Khachiyan have been outspoken against what they see as the godless politics of the left.
 “No hell, no dignity,” Ms. Nekrasova once said.

 Partly because of their influence, the Dimes Square scene began to include a number of artists with more conservative and religious visions.
 Writers, filmmakers, and fashion designers have been dabbling in pre-Vatican II Catholicism.
 They play the church organ rather than DJ at nightclubs.
 Instead of free love and polyamory, they espouse commitment and monogamy.
 And the flip phone is a favorite accessory – a statement against the herd and its iPhones.

-Note: Editor's note: This story has been edited to correct Ms. Khachiyan's religious status.